 Melissa from CloudMom here, talking about a subject that really hits close to home for my busy family of seven – reducing stress!
 In this day and age, it seems that herding your kids from schools to extracurricular activities and sports practices leaves us no time to just sit back, take a deep breath, and let the stress melt away.
 Personally, I am guilty at overscheduling myself and my five kids, but this New Year I made a resolution to find peace in this bustling city.
 Here are some 5 tips for reducing your child’s stress and anxiety!

-Let them know imperfect is ok – Sometimes kids can be their own worst critic.
+Perfectionism can be stressful.
+Sometimes kids can be their own worst critic.
 That’s why it’s more important than ever to be their #1 fan, cheering for them on the sidelines and smiling from the audience, no matter what they thought of their performance.
 In a school system driven by grades and rankings, it’s our jobs as parents to encourage our children to work hard and also to embrace their mistakes and imperfections.
 Remind them that nobody starts off an expert at anything and that with hard work they will surely succeed in time!

 In this active world, kids still are kids and need time to just relax and have fun with their friends.
 Even sports and activities with friends can get pretty competitive.
 Schedule in play dates where the kids can just be themselves, playing pretend, having tea parties, finger painting, or just being plain silly in their own ways.
+You might even try fun crafts if you both enjoy making things- like these aromatherapy stress-relieving balls.
 And on days where you’re alone with your child, help reduce their stress by taking them somewhere relaxing, like a beach or even just the hammock in the backyard.
 I like listening to soothing music with my children, it can really help drown out the busy city life outside!

-Focus on the positives – If your child is anxious or stressed, they can get totally lost in negative thoughts and self-criticism.
+If your child is anxious or stressed, they can get totally lost in negative thoughts and self-criticism.
 However, parents can help counteract this “glass half empty” mentality by instead focusing on all your child’s positives and the good aspects of the situation.
 If they’re upset because they forgot the words in their school play, for example, praise them for their courage at getting on the stage and trying something new.
 Remind them that there is always a next time and a new opportunity to succeed in the future!

 Melissa Lawrence, co-founder of CloudMom, lives in New York City with her husband and 5 young children.
 With more than a few parenting tricks up her sleeve, Melissa posts how-to videos and blogs for moms just like you!
 Happy parenting!